grz0zrg/tinycelfgraphics/README.md

 All pure C programs work in either 64 bits or 32 bits (must append `-m32` to GCC flags), 32 bits programs may be bigger or smaller.

-This was used for my [Twigs](https://github.com/grz0zrg/twigs) 512 bytes procedural graphics intro and [TrueSpace](https://github.com/grz0zrg/TrueSpace) 256 bytes intro.
+This was used for [my procedural graphics 128b/256b intro](https://www.pouet.net/groups.php?which=15005) although some are pure assembly.

-The best method for anything real-time is probably the "Framebuffer with custom ELF headers" (generated binary size is the same as pure assembly and it allow more controls over the ELF header)
+The best method for anything real-time is probably the "Framebuffer with custom ELF headers" (generated binary size is the same as pure assembly, it also allow full controls over the ELF header and other ASM parts)

+A good and up to date source for sizecoding on Linux (also show how to output sounds and more): [http://www.sizecoding.org/wiki/Linux](http://www.sizecoding.org/wiki/Linux)

 ## Why